m0r4a/Local-network-switching/README.md

     <img src="resources/router-internet.png" alt="Image of the router that goes to the internet"/>
 </p>

-In this case we have the “Principal” and “Backup” switches so they will do the inter-VLAN routing so we don't need to have something like a Router-On-A-Stick to do the VLAN routing.
+In this case we have the “Main” and “Backup” switches so they will do the inter-VLAN routing so we don't need to have something like a Router-On-A-Stick to do the VLAN routing.

 # 4. EtherChannel